metafacture/metafacture-playground/contributing.md

 This section guides you through submitting an enhancement suggestion for the Metafacture Playground, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please **perform a [cursory search](https://github.com/search?q=is%3Aissue+repo%3Ametafacture%2Fmetafacture-playground)** to see if the enhancement has already been suggested.
-If it has, add a comment to the existing issue instead of opening a new one.
+If it has, add a :+1: to the existing issue instead of opening a new one.
 When you are creating an enhancement suggestion, please include as many details as possible:

 #### How Do I Submit An Enhancement Suggestion?